rickvdbosch/gsdwaf/abstract.md

 to running Azure Functions on Azure Kubernete Service (AKS).
 From known pitfalls to implementing the new Dependency Injection.
 Join us during this session and walk out with a well-filled toolbox ready to get sh\*t done with Azure Functions!

 Running Azure Functions in AKS, or any other Kuberneters deployment, is well possible.
 But be prepared for a few pitfalls.
 We wil show you these pitfalls so you can avoid them.

-Besides that we will demonstrate the use of managed identities on AKS and how to best scale your application on Kubernetes.
+Using Managed Identites, your Azure Function will be more secure.
+We will tell you why this is more secure.
+We will apply Managed Identities to Azure functions in the Portal and in AKS.
+A demo will show how Managed Identities will help to securely get secrets from Azure Key Vault.

-Configuring Dependency Injection in Azure Function recently has become easier.
+Configuring Dependency Injection in Azure Functions recently became easier.
 We will show how to configure DI and, as a bonus, how to inject or bind settings into your Function App.

 ## About the speakers